No Google Doodle For Easter: Google Snubs Easter For 17th Year In A Row

-2017 marks the 17th year in a row the Google company has snubbed the Easter holiday.
+The year 2017 marks the 17th year in a row the Google company has snubbed the Easter holiday.
 Once again, Google has failed to produce one of their famed “Google Doodles” to be featured on the Google main page to honor the Easter holiday.

 Google Doodles replace the typical graphic that Google features on their page displaying their company’s name with a clever graphic honoring a holiday or special event.
 Some are just a cute or interesting rendering that changes the letters to be in some way relevant to the special day in question, but some are quite ambitious and feature animations or even games for the user to participate in.